 More than 50 Short Courses offer MIT Insights

-Short Programs offers more than 50 courses in one to five day sessions, primarily in the summer.
+Short Programs offers more than 50 courses in one to five day sessions either on-campus or in a live virtual format, primarily in the summer.
 These intensive courses combine MIT’s breakthrough research with insights from industry, government, and academic participants.
 These courses sharpen each participant’s ability to succeed in a rapidly changing world.

 Time: 2-5 days

-Delivery: Classroom teaching by MIT faculty and industry experts
+Delivery: Classroom or live virtual (synchronous online) teaching by MIT faculty and industry experts

 Offerings: More than 50 professional short courses; 5 Professional Certificate Programs

 Attendees: 65% U.S., 35% international; mid-career technical, scientific, business, and government professionals; age 20s-50s

 Calendar: June, July, and August (and occasional other months); most courses offered once yearly

 Credits: Continuing Education Units and MIT Professional Education Certificate of Completion

 Fees: From approximately $900 to $1,000 per day or $1,050 to $5,850 per course (housing and meals not included)